 - Bring Made with Magic items.
 They still interact with the show!

 - If you do arrive late, stand toward the back of the crowd in your section.
 Leave a gap space in front of you to see better.

-- Use the restroom and grab snacks and drinks before you hop in place.
+- Use the restroom and grab snacks and drinks before you hop into place.

 - If you have to leave the viewing area to get food or use the restroom, tell a cast member so you do not have trouble getting back in.

 - The show often takes place about park closing, or just after closing.
-If you are viewing the last show of the day, be prepared to show your FASTPASS to gain entry to the park if you are hopping in last minute.
+If you are viewing the last show of the day, be prepared to show your virtual queue to gain entry to the park if you are hopping in last minute.

 - Wear a poncho if you go for the first row in case of spray.

 - Dress warmly for comfort.